turbinenreiter/MicroPythonSmallSats/text/Results_Toolchain.md

 ### Editors

 Python is widely supported by all general purpose code editors.
 The two relevant features are syntax highlighting and code completion.
 Syntax highlighting uses colors to render the codes different components in different styles, helping the developer to better navigate its structure.
 Code completion provides the programmer with suggestions while typing.
-These suggestions include the languages keywords, but also variable names that were already used before.
+These suggestions include the languages keywords, but also variable names already used before.
 This feature reduces the typing work needed and also helps prevent typing errors.

 The editor used for all code developed during this project is gedit [@gedit].
 It is a simple, yet powerful, graphical text editor.
 However, given the popularity of Python, all popular editors support it, allowing the developers to chose their tools by personal preference.